 We are just a little more than three weeks into the New Year, and many people are focused on physical fitness as part of their New Year’s resolutions.
 But what about financial fitness?
-The start of a new year is a great time to think about making more money, digging yourself out of debt, and getting your financial house in order.
+The start of a new year is a great time to think about making more money, digging yourself out of debt, and becoming financially independent.

 Financial fitness starts by asking yourself some key questions and giving some honest answers, even if that makes you feel a bit uncomfortable.
 Just like no one likes to admit they need to firm up or lose some weight, no one likes to admit they have financial deficiencies.
 But just like physical fitness, the first step to being financially fit is recognizing there is a problem.